mozilla-iam/contain-login-sso/README.md

 no trace in the default container.

 Any time you login from your default container, you will be redirected to the correct SSO Login/work container.

+## Testing

+- Browse to <about:debugging>
+- Enable add-on debugging if you want to
+- Click "Load temporary add-on" and select the `manifest.json` file
+- You can also remove or reload or debug the add-on from here.